grafana/k6-docs/docs/sources/v0.48.x/extensions/build-k6-binary-using-go.md

 ---
 title: 'Build a k6 binary using Go'
-excerpt: 'Guide to build a k6 binary that includes one or many extensions using xk6.'
+description: 'Guide to build a k6 binary that includes one or many extensions using xk6.'
 weight: 02
 ---